The Cheapest Full Coverage Car Insurance (February 2023)

-Using the same 50 companies across the U.S., we were able to find the two lowest-cost companies offering 50/100/50 liability limits with comprehensive and collision coverage with one ticket.
-USAA came in as the lowest-cost company for these coverages, costing an average of $939 per year.
+For drivers with a ticket who want 50/100/50 liability limit coverage with comprehensive and collision coverage, USAA came in as the lowest-cost company for these coverages, costing an average of $939 per year.
 This is $122 more expensive per year than not having a ticket.
 However, USAA is only available to military members, veterans and their families, so GEICO may be the most affordable choice for most drivers.
 GEICO has an average annual rate of $1,265 for drivers with a ticket, which is $324 higher than their average rate with a clean driving record.

 Rates will vary widely based on the state you live in, the type of ticket received and other personalized factors.
-Getting an individual quote for these auto coverages will help determine which company is best for cheap full coverage car insurance.
+Getting an individual quote for these auto coverages will help determine which company is best for cheap car insurance.

 If you are involved in an accident, it could affect your chances of getting cheap full coverage car insurance rates.
 While not all accidents and claims will raise your rates, you should expect rates to adjust if you are involved in an accident.
 When comparing rates for the same 50 companies using 50/100/50 liability limits, comprehensive and collision coverage, the average rate increase is $1,130 more per year.